kevinsogo/compgen/docs_src/TUTORIAL.md

 ## Another generator and sample input

-Let's write the second generator, which we'll use for subtasks 2 and subtasks 3.
+Let's write the second generator, which we'll use for subtasks 2 and 3.
 It will take two inputs, `T` and `N`, where `T` is the number of test cases and `N` is the maximum absolute value of `n`.

 To make sure the test cases are different, we're going to use the function `rand.shuffled`, which shuffles a list and returns a new list.
 (If you're familiar with `rand.shuffle`, this is slightly different, because `shuffle` shuffles an existing list and doesn't return anything.
 Think about the difference between `sorted(a)` and `a.sort()`.)